yutungamelie/Portfolio/README.md

 # NTU Psychiatry Research Posters

-This repository showcases two academic posters produced during my internship at the **Dept. of Psychiatry & Taoyuan Psychiatric Center** (Jul–Sep 2020).
+This repository showcases two academic posters produced at the **Dept. of Psychiatry & Taoyuan Psychiatric Center** (Jul–Sep 2020).
 They reflect research on public awareness of psychiatry and shared decision-making for inpatients' sleep medication usage.